Wau Airport

-Wau Airport is a civilian airport that serves the city of Wau and surrounding communities.
+Wau Airport is a civilian airport that serves the city of Wau, South Sudan and surrounding communities.
 Feeder Airlines has three return flights a week between Khartoum-Wau-Juba.
 Southern Star Airlines used to provide service on Wednesdays and Sundays to Juba; however, this service has been suspended in 2011 when the airline ceased flying.

 Location

 Wau Airport is located in Wau County, Western Bahr el Ghazal, in the city of Wau.
 The airport is located to the northeast of the central business district of the city.

 This location lies approximately 511 km, by air, northwest of Juba International Airport, the largest airport in South Sudan.
 The geographic coordinates of Wau Airport are: 7° 72' 58.12"N, 27° 97' 31.00"E (Latitude: 7.7250; Longitude: 27.9800).
 This airport sits at an elevation of 433 m above sea level.
 In December 2012, a new paved runway measuring 2500 m in length was opened.